AppXpress/PlatformModuleManager/README.md

-Using MarvinImport and MarvinExport
+Using PM_Builder and PM_Extracter
 ============

-Bash script MarvinImport allows you to zip up a specifically structured GIT repository and zip it up so it is ready to import in one step.
+Bash script PM_Builder allows you to zip up a specifically structured GIT repository and zip it up so it is ready to import in one step.

-Bash script MarvinExport allows you to unzip an exported platform module and merge it with your local working directory.
+Bash script PM_Extracter allows you to unzip an exported platform module and merge it with your local working directory.
 The script will not push these changes to Git, this must be done manually.